ibm-cloud-docs/assistant/beta.md

 ## Available beta features
 {: #beta-features}

 - **Actions skill**: Try building a conversational flow with the new actions skill.
 For more information, see [Actions skill overview](/docs/assistant?topic=assistant-actions-overview).

+  We value your first impressions and opinions.
+Please share them or ask questions by joining the [Slack community](#beta-feedback), and adding your comments to the `#actions-early-access` channel.

 If you were testing a feature, but it is not listed here, it probably means that it has been released as a beta feature to everyone.
 {: tip}